The Mackinac Bridge has

 spot is the Mission Point Resort where the spirit of a spurned student who

 committed suicide haunts the grounds.
-He tends to be a flirt and likes pinch
+He tends to be a flirt and likes to pinch

 and poke female visitors and play practical jokes.
 Spectral Native Americans